OpenMDAO/OpenMDAO-Procedures/documentation/index.rst

   cd <directory_name>
   nedit <file_name> &

-This brings up an empty file; the ampersand allows NEdit to run in the background.
+This brings up your file; the ampersand allows NEdit to run in the background.

 Using the **Fill Paragraph** Option on the **Edit** menu (or alternatively, **Ctrl+j**):

 - Select a range of text and then choose **Fill Paragraph** (or **Ctrl+j**).
 All of the text in the selection will be filled.
 (A paragraph is the space between blank lines.)

 - Use **Fill Paragraph (Ctrl+j)** with a rectangular selection of text.
 NEdit interprets the right edge of the selection (text visible to the right boundary of the window) as the requested wrap margin.
 Text to the left of the selection is not disturbed, but text to the right of the selection is pulled in to the selected region.
 This method enables you to fill text to an arbitrary right margin, without going back and forth to the wrap-margin dialog.
 (In other words, you can make your XWindow the desired size and use this option so your text is visible.)

 *Moving Text Right or Left*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- To move text to the *right:*
-  Highlight a block of text and type **Ctrl+0.** While holding down the **Ctrl** key, keep typing **0**
+To move text to the *right:* Highlight a block of text and type **Ctrl+0.** While holding down the **Ctrl** key, keep typing **0**
 for every space you want the text to move to the right.

-- To move text to the *left:*
-  Highlight the text and type **Ctrl+9.** While holding down the **Ctrl** key, keep typing **9**
+To move text to the *left:* Highlight the text and type **Ctrl+9.** While holding down the **Ctrl**
-  for every space you want the text to move to the left.
+key, keep typing **9** for every space you want the text to move to the left.

 An easy way to remember this is that the **0** is under the right parenthesis (for moving right), while
 the **9** is under the left parenthesis (for moving left).
 If you hold down the **Ctrl** key and type a